Silent Hill 2

-is a 2001 survival horror game developed by Team Silent, a group in Konami Computer Entertainment Tokyo, and published by Konami.
-The game was released from September to November, originally for the PlayStation 2.
-The second installment in the Silent Hill series, Silent Hill 2 centres on James Sunderland, a widower who journeys to the town of Silent Hill after receiving a letter from his dead wife informing him that she is waiting there for him.
-An extended version containing an extra bonus scenario, Born from a Wish, and other additions was published for Xbox in December of the same year.
-In 2002, it was ported to Microsoft Windows and re-released on PlayStation 2 as a Greatest Hits version, which includes all bonus content from the Xbox port.
+is a 2001 survival horror video game developed by Team Silent, a group in Konami Computer Entertainment Tokyo, and published by Konami for the PlayStation 2.
+The second installment in the Silent Hill series, Silent Hill 2 centers on James Sunderland, a widower who journeys to the town of Silent Hill after receiving a letter from his dead wife.
+An extended version containing a bonus scenario, Born from a Wish, and other additions was published for Xbox in December of the same year.
+In 2002, it was ported to Windows and re-released for the PlayStation 2 as a Greatest Hits version, which includes all bonus content from the Xbox port.
 A remastered high-definition version was released for the PlayStation 3 and Xbox 360 in 2012 as part of the Silent Hill HD Collection.
+A remake developed by Bloober Team was released on October 8, 2024, for the PlayStation 5 and Windows.

-Work on Silent Hill 2 began in June 1999, soon after Silent Hill had been completed.
-Its narrative was inspired by the Russian novel Crime and Punishment (1866) by Fyodor Dostoevsky, and some of the influences on the game's artistic style include the work of film directors Adrian Lyne (specifically Jacob's Ladder) and David Lynch, among others, as well as painters like Francis Bacon and Andrew Wyeth; cultural references to history, films and literature can be found in the game.
+Development of Silent Hill 2 began in June 1999, soon after Silent Hill had been completed.
+Its narrative was inspired by the Russian novel Crime and Punishment (1866) by Fyodor Dostoevsky, and some of the influences on the game's artistic style include the work of film director David Lynch and paintings by Francis Bacon and Andrew Wyeth; cultural references to history, films and literature can be found in the game.
 In contrast with the previous title, whose narrative concerned cult activity, Silent Hill 2 focuses directly on the psychology of its characters.

-Silent Hill 2 received critical acclaim.
-Within the month of its release in North America, Japan, and Europe, over one million copies were sold, with the greatest number of sales in North America.
-During release, it was widely praised for its psychological horror story, use of metaphors, symbolism, and taboo topics, overall atmosphere, graphics, monster designs, soundtrack and sound design.
-However, it received criticism for its controls and voice acting.
-It is often considered to be one of the greatest horror games ever made and among the greatest video games of all time, as well as a key example of video games as an art form.
+In North America, Japan, and Europe, over one million copies of Silent Hill 2 were sold, with the greatest number of sales in North America.
+Critics praised its psychological horror story, use of symbolism and taboo topics, atmosphere, graphics, monster designs, soundtrack, sound design, and emotional depth.
+The most acclaimed entry in the Silent Hill franchise, it is generally regarded as one of the best video games of all time, and a key example of video games as an art form.
 The game was followed by Silent Hill 3 in 2003.
-A remake was announced in October 2022.